In California, is it legal to record the police while they’re on duty?

 A lot of this comes down to common sense.
 If the police are in the midst of arresting someone and you get right up into the mix with your camera, you stand a very good chance of getting arrested.
 If you stand across the street and out of their way, you should be OK.
 In the event that the police do approach you and ask you to stop recording them, always be respectful when asserting your rights.
 Starting an argument or a fight will never work out in your with the police.

 If you or a loved one are facing charges for delaying or obstructing a police officer (commonly known as “resisting arrest”), please contact the Law Offices of Jerod Gunsberg at 310-210-0744 or use our secure contact form.
-Mr. Gunsberg provides a free and confidential initial consultation.
+Mr. Gunsberg provides a confidential consultation.